pblake207/pblake207ceamls26.github.io/pages/about-me.md

   bio: |
     Hi!
 I'm Peyton, a Business Management student in the CEAMLS SAIRI Summer Research program.

-    My research interests sit at the intersection of AI Governance and law.
-I'm especially curious about mantaining
+    My research interests sit at the intersection of AI Governance and Law.

     Outside of class, you'll find me, playing video games, reading a fantasy book, or cooking something that reminds me of     home.